The 2023-2024 Cybersecurity Public Service Scholarship Program application is OPEN.

 - Continues to enroll as a full-time or part-time student.

-The deadline to submit the Cybersecurity Public Service Scholarship Program application and all required documentation is July 1, 2023.
+The deadline to submit the Cybersecurity Public Service Scholarship Program application and all required documentation has been extended to July 15, 2023.

 Recipients of the Cybersecurity Public Service Scholarship award must sign an agreement to work in the state in the cybersecurity field for a: